-You can change a cycle anytime during a cycle.
+If your dishwasher has more than one wash cycle, you can change a cycle anytime during a cycle.

-- 1. Lift the door latch to stop the cycle.

-- 2. Turn the cycle control knob clockwise.

-- 3. Check the detergent dispensers.
+- 1. Lift the door latch to stop the cycle. - 2.
+Press a cycle and, if desired, press an option. - 3.
+Turn the cycle control knob clockwise. - Check the detergent dispensers.
 They must be filled properly for the new cycle.